 trail on the I-90 Floating Bridge

-WSDOT has built 133 vehicular bridges greater than 20 feet in length from 2005 to 2010, that’s an average of nearly 26 bridges per year.
+WSDOT has built 226 vehicular bridges greater than 20 feet in length from 2005 to 2015, that’s an average of nearly 22 bridges per year.

-represent approximately 78% of all WSDOT bridges, as compared to steel (21%) and wood (1%).
 Over the past ten years, seven out of ten bridges built have been prestressed or post-tensioned concrete structures.

 WSDOT owns 275 existing painted steel bridges that require routine painting.
 There are also eight steel painted bridges that cross a river into a border state for which WSDOT shares the cost of repainting with the border state.
-Steel bridges typically need to be repainted every 15 to 20 years.
+Steel bridges typically need to be repainted every 20 to 25 years.